 A Disconnecting TSP shall not re-assign a telephone number that is being aged, except to re-assign the telephone number to the customer who originally disconnected the telephone number and who is reconnecting service with the Disconnecting TSP.

-Aging Intervals for Disconnected Telephone Numbers shall be applicable to all TSPs using North American Numbering Plan geographic numbering resources in Canada.
+Aging Intervals for Disconnected Telephone Numbers in Canada shall be applicable to all TSPs using North American Numbering Plan geographic numbering resources.

 Telephone numbers that are being aged shall not be made available for reservation to any entity, including the Disconnecting TSP or other customer, other than to the customer who disconnected the telephone number prior to Aging.